jolenewai/beauty_products_reviews/README.md

 **Pretty Good** is a informal website that allow consumers to freely post their honest reviews on any type of beauty products.
 The aim is to assure the audience that there's no paid review here.
 It serves as a information exchange platform.
 Users may read the reviews for free and without the needs to login.
 However, to add a review, registation and login are required so that the user may edit or delete their review(s) in the future.

+You may access the deployed website from [here](https://beauty-reviews-app.herokuapp.com/)

 ## UX/UI

 This website targets to girls/ladies who are looking for 100% consumers based reviews on beauty products including skin care, cosmetics, body care, hair care and also products for men.